bokkypoobah/BokkyPooBahsDateTimeLibrary/README.md

 **Status: Work in progress**

-A low gas cost date & time calculation Solidity library.
+A gas-efficient Solidity date and time library.

-Instead of using loops and lookup tables, the date conversions in this library uses formulae to convert year/month/day hour:minute:second to a Unix timestamp, and back.
+Instead of using loops and lookup tables, the date conversions in this library uses formulae to convert year/month/day hour:minute:second to a Unix timestamp and back.

-NOTE that this library is currenly a Solidity contract, but will be converted into a library when the development is nearing completion.

 <br />